bogwonch/Thesis-Essay/Thesis.md

         syscall
 ````

+This means that if we were to use the number of PIP headers in a program as a metric, we should be able to construct a PIP detector where a greater number of PIP headers would indicate increased confidence in the program being a PIP.
+In [@Cha:2010uh] they suggest splitting a program into as many PIP sections as there are lines of code.
+If this was actually tried, however, a detector could be constructed to look for PIP headers and due to the large number of them should be able to distinguish PIP from non PIP—or at least do it better than a random oracle or ESP-RNG running in predict mode[@Birkett:vw].

 ### Hiding PIP Code

 Given that excessive use of PIP headers appears to make it obvious when a program is a PIP and that having long sequences of platform specific code give the game away as well; is there any way to use PIPs without destroying the steganographic properties?
 Several techniques have been developed for creating analysis resistant malware[@Bethencourt:2008ug] which could equally be applied to resisting PIP detection.
-Using signatures is relatively primitive technique for detecting malware[@Zhang:2007jy] and several techniques have been developed which can evade it as well as improve upon it.
+Using signatures is relatively primitive technique[^dino] for detecting malware[@Zhang:2007jy] and several techniques have been developed which can evade it as well as improve upon it.

+[^dino]: Whilst signatures are somewhat of a dinosaur[@Lull:1910tz] of a technique they are still an effective technique for detecting malware and still very actively used though they do not always looks just at bytecode snippets anymore.[@Acosta:wz][@Liang:2011va]

 One approach is to use encryption.
 The program code is stored inside the program as data but at run time the program decrypts it back to executable code[@Royal:2006ug].
 This resists static analysis because the section of code we would want to analyze can't be read without decryption.
 Unless we can recover the key and know how to decrypt the program we might not be able to spot the PIP behaviour.
 Of course to do the decryption on multiple platforms we're either going to need a PIP malware extractor but if this can be written using less PIP headers than the full program then it might be a way forward.